 It is important to emphasize that fasting is not for the sake of dieting, detoxifying, or supporting world hunger.
 Those are good and noble purposes, but they can be done at any time.
 Nor is the Lenten fast just about self-denial.
 It is a penitential discipline of mortifying the flesh to prepare our bodies, ourselves, for regeneration and resurrection.

 I have developed a motto for the Lenten disciplines of fasting, prayer, and almsgiving that may be helpful: tone up, tune in, reach out.
 Fasting is an ascetic practice.
 “Ascetic” comes from the Greek word ascesis, which means “discipline,” such as athletes submit to when they are exercising to run a race.
 St. Paul used this term in 1 Corinthians 9:24-27 to compare the Christian life to running a race.
 The runner needs to tone up his body, tune into his mind, and reach out to the goal of the finish line.
 Athletes are known for eating a lot, but they are also careful about what they eat.
 Certainly lots of protein from lean meat, fish. poultry, and eggs, but also fruits, vegetables, whole grains, and healthy fats.
-Leaving high-sodium, high-sugar, heavily processed foods on store shelves.
+They leave high-sodium, high-sugar, heavily processed foods on store shelves.
 They follow a set diet, eating some things but fasting from others.
 So, too, in fasting we are submitting to a disciplined diet of eating some things, but not others.
-It’s not hard; it just requires ascesis.
+It’s not hard; it just requires ascesis – discipline.